Criminal Law

 3. Decision Not to Prosecute (KYOK)

-4. Acquittal or Postponement of Judgment
+4. Acquittal or Suspension of Judgment

-Practical Recommendations for Foreign Detainee
+Practical Recommendations for a Detained Foreigner

 Legal Support